PoCInnovation/Workshops/software/17.gRPC/README.md

 > :bulb: Well writing code is nice, but without adding some tests ?
 Hell no.

-In the `tests/chat.test.ts`, you'll write a test to ensure that the communication between the client and the server works properly.
+In the `tests/chat.test.ts`, you'll write tests to ensure that the communication between the client and the server works properly.

 Remember to start the server with the following command whenever you run the client tests:
 ```shell
 yarn start:server
 ```

-Add the following tests to the suite:
+Add the following tests to the suite using [jest](https://jestjs.io/):

 - It can create the client

 - It can send the hello message

 - The server can respond `hello from server` to any incoming `hello` gRPC call.
 Tips: modify the implementation of the service in the server and use the second argument.

+You can learn more about jest tests [here](https://jestjs.io/docs/api).

 ## :wave: Authors